-First, working-age adults (ages 18-64) in the NWS generally appear to have comparable or worse physical health across multiple chronic conditions than respondents in the BRFSS, NHIS, and NSDUH in the same survey year (2021).
-NWS respondents report higher prevalences of ever being told they have high blood pressure and diabetes compared to respondents in the other three surveys.
-High cholesterol and COPD prevalence were also higher in the NWS compared to the NHIS, but comparable to the BRFSS.
-Prevalence of heart conditions was also generally higher in NWS than NHIS and BRFSS, but comparable to if not slightly lower than NSDUH.
+First, working-age adults (ages 18-64) in the NWS generally appear to have comparable or worse physical health across multiple chronic conditions than respondents in the BRFSS, NHIS, and NSDUH in the same survey year (2022).
+NWS respondents report moderately higher prevalences of ever being told they have high blood pressure and diabetes compared to respondents in the other three surveys.
+High cholesterol, COPD, and heart condition prevalence were comparable to the other surveys.
 However, this set of measures was challenging to standardize across surveys.

-Second, working-age adults in the NWS generally have worse mental health and psychosocial wellbeing outcomes, though this comparison is mostly limited to NHIS, with a few comparable items in BRFSS.
+Second, working-age adults in the NWS also generally have worse mental health and psychosocial wellbeing outcomes, though this comparison is mostly limited to NHIS, with a few comparable items in BRFSS.
 NWS respondents have a much higher reported prevalence of diagnosed depression and anxiety.
-NWS respondents also appear to be less satisfied with their lives than NHIS respondents, but this measure was challenging to harmonize.

-Third, working-age adults in the NWS have a mixed profile on substance use outcomes compared to their BRFSS, NHIS, and NSDUH counterparts.
+Third, working-age adults in NWS have a mixed profile on substance use outcomes compared to their BRFSS, NHIS, and NSDUH counterparts.
 On the one hand, NWS respondents reported higher prevalences of never drinking.
 However, the proportion of NWS respondents who occasionally or frequently smoke was greater than in the comparison surveys.
 Comparisons of drug use behaviors (e.g., marijuana, cocaine, heroin, misuse of prescribed substances) were limited to NSDUH.
-Substance use in the past year was generally higher in NWS than in NSDUH, with some variation in the magnitude of the difference based on individual items.
+Lifetime substance use was highly comparable between NWS and NSDUH across nearly all measures.

-There are several potential explanations for these differences.
+There are plausible explanations for these differences.
 First, the NWS is not administered to a random sample.
 Online survey panelists opt-in to complete the survey and may be different in many ways to the overall U.S. population.
 While we use survey weights to correct for the non-probability design of NWS, these weights cannot entirely correct for the myriad potential differences between the NWS sample and other nationally representative surveys.
 Second, differences in question wording and response sets across the surveys may have influenced respondents' interpretations and answers.
-Third, the NWS was collected during a condensed period (February 1 - March 18, 2021) - a period when the COVID-19 pandemic was still at its height and when many people across the U.S. were experiencing adverse winter weather conditions.
-Such factors may have resulted in worse health or worse perceived health and wellbeing.
-Conversely, the three comparison surveys are collected continuously throughout the year, meaning responses are concentrated in a particular period.